p14n/journal/docsource/index.md

 ### It's resistant to failure

-Losing a particular node won't matter, losing a system component will not prevent the others from failing.
+Losing a particular node won't matter, losing a system component will not prevent the others from working.

 ### It knows where its vulnerabilities are

 There will always be information available to show where security vulnerabilities are as of the last check-in.

+### It knows what's wrong

+There will always be information available to show what's happening under the covers, and alert you when they're not quite right.

 ### It's usable by anyone, regardless of physical ability or language